ofiwg/libfabric/prov/efa/docs/efa_rdm_protocol_v4.md

 ![atomic_write](atomic_write.png)

 It is similar to the emulated eager write subprotocol, except a WRITE_RTA packet was sent.
-Table 3.13 lists the binary structure of an WRITE_RTA packet's mandatory
+Table 3.13 lists the binary structure of a WRITE_RTA packet's mandatory
 header:

 Table: 3.13 Format of the WRITE_RTA packet's mandatory header